jsunn-y/PolymerGasMembraneML/README.md

 ```
 python step4_screen.py --modelname 'DNN_BLR_fing' --dataset 'datasetDX_fing.csv'
 ```
+Note that the input features of the screening dataset must match that of the trained model.

 5. Please refer to our paper for details on the implementation of MD simulations for validation.

 ## Visualization of Results